 - Miso is a paste made from fermented beans that is considered a staple in many traditional Japanese dishes.

-- It’s available in both red and white varieties and can be found in several different products, including miso pastes, soups, broths and dressings.
+- It’s available in both red and white varieties and can be found in several different products, including pastes, soups, broths and dressings.

 - It’s also easy to use in a number of different recipes, from main dishes, marinades and glazes to soups, sauces and side dishes.